theMyle/goFS/README.md

-# Go File Sorter
+# ⚡️ goFS – Go File Sorter

-**goFS** - A fast concurrent file sorter
+**goFS** is a fast, concurrent command-line tool written in Go that sorts, unsorts, or filters files in a given directory.
+It's designed for speed, simplicity, and ease of use — especially when working with directories containing thousands of files.

+---

-## Features
+## 📦 Features

-- SORT: Sorts all files in the chosen directory.
-- UNSORT: Unsorts all files in the chosen directory.
+- **Sort** files into subfolders based on file type
+- **Unsort** files by restoring them to their original (flattened) structure
-- FILTER: Filters files with the specified file extensions inside chosen directory.
+- **Filter** files by extension, with the option to move or copy them
+- Built with **Golang** and the **Cobra** CLI library
+- Concurrent file operations for fast performance

+---

-# CLI
+## CLI

 ```
 goFS - A fast concurrent file sorter made with golang